joaovitorpessoa/backend-challenge/README.md

 This repo contains the code for an api that resolves the following problem:

 > There's a landing page with a simple form, by default, the page will only have a simple form.
-Users can submit this form and the backend will receives this data and saves it in a database.
+Users can submit this form and the backend will receives this data, validaet and saves it in a database.

 ## Prerequisites